atomone-hub/atomone/x/distribution/README.md

 | withdrawaddrenabled | bool         | true                       |

 * [0] `communitytax` must be positive and cannot exceed 1.00.
-* `baseproposerreward` and `bonusproposerreward` were parameters that are deprecated in v0.47 and are not used.

 :::note
 The reserve pool is the pool of collected funds for use by governance taken via the `CommunityTax`.